snowplow/documentation/docs/managing-data-quality/recovering-failed-events/manual/testing/index.md

 Total Lines: 156, Recovered: 142
 ```

-By default no enrichments are configured, but local-only (ones that do not depend on upstream resource storage) enrichments can be configured:
+By default no enrichments are configured, but local-only (ones that do not depend on upstream resource storage) enrichments can be enabled by setting `--enrichments` flag:

 ```
 snowplow-event-recovery run --config $PWD/scenarios.json -o /tmp -i $PWD/input/ --resolver $PWD/resolver.json --enrichments $PWD/enrichments